quaexolith/rust_variables/README.md

 Rust’s char type is the language’s most primitive alphabetic type.

 Note that we specify char literals with single quotes, as opposed to string literals, which use double quotes.
 Rust’s char type is four bytes in size and represents a Unicode Scalar Value, which means it can represent a lot more than just ASCII.
 Accented letters; Chinese, Japanese, and Korean characters; emoji; and zero-width spaces are all valid char values in Rust.
 Unicode Scalar Values range from U+0000 to U+D7FF and U+E000 to U+10FFFF inclusive.

+# The Tuple Type
+A tuple is a general way of grouping together a number of values with a variety of types into one compound type.
+Tuples have a fixed length: once declared, they cannot grow or shrink in size.

+The tuple without any values has a special name, unit.
+This value and its corresponding type are both written () and represent an empty value or an empty return type.
+Expressions implicitly return the unit value if they don’t return any other value.

+# The Array Type
+Unlike a tuple, every element of an array must have the same type.
+Unlike arrays in some other languages, arrays in Rust have a fixed length.